OpenSPP/documentation/docs/glossary/index.md

 participation in the program by beneficiaries.
 Noncompliance refers to the failure to carry out said conditionalities.

+### Compliance conditions

+The conditions that a beneficiary must meet in order to continue receiving social protection benefits.
+These conditions are typically designed to ensure that beneficiaries are using the benefits appropriately and that they are meeting their obligations under the program.
+Compliance conditions may include requirements such as attending school, seeking employment, receiving healthcare services, or participating in training programs.
+Compliance conditions are used to ensure that beneficiaries are using the benefits as intended and that the program is achieving its goals.
+By defining compliance conditions, organizations can monitor and ensure that beneficiaries are complying with program requirements and using the benefits as intended.

 ### Conditional cash transfers (CCTs)

 Social assistance programs that make receipt of benefits conditional upon beneficiary actions (such as school